dlops-io/data-labeling/README.md

 ### Setup GCP Service Account

-- To set up a service account, go to the [GCP Console](https://console.cloud.google.com/home/dashboard), search for “Service accounts” in the top search box, or navigate to “IAM & Admin” > “Service accounts” from the top-left menu.
-Create a new service account called “data-service-account.”
-For “Service account permissions,” select “Cloud Storage” > “Storage Admin” (type “cloud storage” in the filter and scroll down until you find it).
-Then click continue and done.
+- To set up a service account, go to the [GCP Console](https://console.cloud.google.com/home/dashboard), search for "Service accounts" in the top search box, or navigate to "IAM & Admin" > "Service accounts" from the top-left menu.
+- Create a new service account called "data-service-account."
+- In "Grant this service account access to project" select "Cloud Storage" > "Storage Admin".
 - This will create a service account.
-- In the “Actions” column on the right, click the vertical … and select “Manage keys.”
-A prompt for “Create private key for ‘data-service-account’” will appear.
-Select “JSON” and click create.
+- Click in service account and navigate to the tab "KEYS"
+- Click in the button "ADD Key (Create New Key)" and Select "JSON".
 This will download a private key JSON file to your computer.
-Copy this JSON file into the **secrets** folder and rename it to `data-service-account.json`.
+- Copy this JSON file into the **secrets** folder and rename it to `data-service-account.json`.

 ### Attaching GCP Credentials to the Container

 - To configure GCP credentials within a container, we need to set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to point to the path of the secrets file.
 - This is done by setting `GOOGLE_APPLICATION_CREDENTIALS` to `/secrets/data-service-account.json` when running the container.

-- This is handled in the docker-shell scripts.
+- This is handled in the docker-shell scripts (You do not have to do anything here).

 ## Prepare Dataset